 The most recent research has been on the effect of the potassium sodium ratio on the function of the structures most involved with cell function – channels, transporters and pumps.
 Comparing cell function in cells with a normal version of a cell structure to function in cells with an abnormal version of that cell structure improves understanding of how that structure contributes to cell function.

 Abnormal cell structures have been found in tumors causing hypertension.
 A large number of these abnormal cell structures are abnormal potassium channels.
-They are the most common abnormal cell structure in adrenal gland tumors that secrete aldosterone.
+The potassium channels are the most common abnormal cell structure in adrenal gland tumors that secrete aldosterone.
 Aldosterone producing adenomas (APA) are tumors of the adrenal gland that lead to excessive aldosterone levels in the bloodstream, and to hypertension.

 Researchers authored a recent review (1) of aldosterone producing adenomas.
-The paper reviews the well-characterized genetic alterations that lead to an aldosterone producing adenoma (APA), which is the leading cause of primary aldosteronism.
+The paper reviews the well-characterized genetic alterations that lead to an aldosterone producing adenoma (APA).
+These adenomas are the leading cause of primary aldosteronism.
 Primary aldosteronism is the leading cause of secondary hypertension.